mcfnord/rml/src/busto.md

 overly zealous or vindictive prosecution encouraged by Lindquist or his leadership.
 The best evidence of the reasons for the rulings is found in the courts“ rulings.

-Summgy of the Evidence: Both leadership and DPA witnesses took great pains to explain that “prosecutorial misconduct” is a term of art that simply means error on a DPA’s part.
+Summary of the Evidence: Both leadership and DPA witnesses took great pains to explain that “prosecutorial misconduct” is a term of art that simply means error on a DPA’s part.
 No one placed the blame for any increase in the number of reversals on Lindquist or his administration, pointing out that the reversals often arise out of closing arguments, which